Updated: May 8, 2025

 The main advantages of moving to Austria are:

-- High quality of life, ranking eighth in the world on the 2024 Quality of Life Index
+- High quality of life, ranking 13th in the world on the 2024 Quality of Life Index

 - Excellent healthcare system